Eric Adams sworn in as New York City mayor after ball drop

 Adams, 61, faces the immense challenge of pulling the city out of the pandemic, taking office as the city is grappling with record numbers of COVID-19 cases driven by the omicron variant.

-As confetti continued to drift across Times Square, Adams recited his oath of office.
-He made no remarks nor took questions from reporters.
+He made no remarks nor took questions from reporters, but appeared on “Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest” shortly after being sworn in.

+He told Seacrest he had a few parties to attend but that he would “be up early in the morning, working for the city of New York.”

 He had earlier appeared briefly on the main stage to affirm the city’s resiliency.

 “Even in the midst of COVID, in the midst of everything that we’re going through, this is a country where hope and opportunities is always, ever present,” he said earlier in the night.